Home

 -By being able to obsess about the details, he gradually warmed up to the bigger picture.

 Of course, we signed him up for a team.
-He has a great coach that is fully aware of his condition and works well with him.
+He has a great coach who is fully aware of his condition and works well with him.
 Being on the team provides great structure.
 My son understands that there are rules that must be followed.

 He understands that in order to play baseball, a baseball player must dress himself before a practice or a game, for example.

-For a child with Aspergers Syndrome, baseball can be great therapy.
+-For a child with Aspergers Syndrome, baseball can be great therapy.
 Nurturing an obsession and allowing it to develop into a more normal interest is key.

 Joseph Sexton is a father of three, including a special needs child.
-His latest interest involves baby comfort items, including car seat strap covers.
-You can read more at his blog, http://carseatstrapcovers.com.

-Article Source: http://EzineArticles.com/?expert=Joseph_Sexton
+Article Source: https://EzineArticles.com/?expert=Joseph_Sexton

 Top